syl20bnr/spacemacs-elpa-mirror/melpa/hl-todo-readme.txt

 Highlight TODO and similar keywords in comments and strings.

-To use, turn on `hl-todo-mode' in individual buffers or use the the global variant `global-hl-todo-mode'.
+You can either turn on `hl-todo-mode' in individual buffers or use the the global variant `global-hl-todo-mode'.
+Note that the option `hl-todo-activate-in-modes' controls in what buffers the local mode will be activated if you do the latter.
+By default it will only be activated in buffers whose major-mode derives from `prog-mode'.

 This package also provides commands for moving to the next or previous keyword and to invoke `occur' with a regexp that matches